Flow: Stack traces

 The second invocation of the Pixel 3 screen (Reset+Test3) looks correct:

-Notice that in the above listTraces there appear only those procedures that have been executed on the second invocation, while those from your second invocation (Reset+Test3, quoted below) show the remnants of the FIRST invocation in listTraces in addition to those of the second/current invocation (as does my Moto result):
+In the above listTraces there appear only those procedures that have been executed on the second invocation, while those from your second invocation (Reset+Test3, quoted below) show the remnants of the FIRST invocation in listTraces in addition to those of the second/current invocation (as does my Moto result):

 I